• Skip to primary navigation

 Ingredient photo showing ham, honey, butter, and brown sugar.

-• 5 pound Ham – I like to use ready-to-eat, pre-cooked ham, like the kind you find at a deli!
+• Ham – I used a 5-pound, ready-to-eat, pre-cooked ham, like the kind you find at a deli!
 It makes the dish so easy to prepare.
 Bone-in ham can also be used here if you prefer!
-(See tips and recipe notes)

-• ½ cup Brown Sugar – Brown sugar will add that rich, molasses-like sweetness to the glaze!
+• Brown Sugar – ½ cup of brown sugar will add that rich, molasses-like sweetness to the glaze!
 I like to use dark brown sugar here, but you can use light brown sugar too.

-• ⅓ cup of Butter – This Is about ⅔ a stick of butter.
+• Butter – ⅓ cup of butter, this Is about ⅔ a stick of butter.
 The mixes with the brown sugar and honey to make an insanely delicious glaze!

-• ¼ cup Honey – You can’t have honey glazed ham without honey!
-Honey makes this glaze delightfully sticky!
+• Honey – You can’t have honey glazed ham without honey! ¼ cup of honey makes this glaze delightfully sticky!

-• ¼ cup Whole Cloves – This is optional, but studding the ham with cloves creates that classic holiday ham look and infuses the ham with incredible, sweet and spicy clove flavor!
+• Whole Cloves (optional) – ¼ cup of cloves.
+This is optional, but studding the ham with cloves creates that classic holiday ham look and infuses the ham with incredible, sweet and spicy clove flavor!

-Making a holiday main course really couldn’t be easier!
-It only takes 5 minutes to prep!
+Making a holiday main course really couldn’t be easier, it only takes 5 minutes to prep.
+To get started get out a microwave-safe mixing bowl, a roasting pan, and a basting brush.

 3. Make the glaze.
 To make the glaze for the ham, melt ⅓ cup of butter in a microwave-safe mixing bowl.
 Next, add ½ cup of brown sugar, and ¼ cup of honey.
 Mix until well combined!
 If the sugar isn’t melting, heat the mixture in 15-second increments if needed to help make the mixture more liquid.